 You’re going for the romance factor, windy alleys, canals and picture ops.

-Water taxi or private boat from the airport To get to your hotel, it will depend on where you’re staying.
+Water taxi or private boat from the airport To get to your hotel, the price will depend on where you’re staying.
 You can arrange for a private transfer if you’re with a few people (more cost-effective that way) or take the public boat, which takes about twice as long.
-If you can splurge, I’d say do the private transfer because it’s a beautiful way to see the city on the way in and makes the trip feel really special right from the start.
+If you can splurge, take the private transfer because it’s a beautiful way to see the city on the way in and makes the trip feel really special right from the start.

 Walking The tiny alleyways, charming streets and getting lost in the maze is part of the fun and usually your only option once on the island.